Rhialto/PET_MEGA65/README.md

 When the Controller ROM is only 1 KiB, the first 1 KiB should be padded with `FF` bytes to align the ROM properly.

+### HDMI: Zoom-in

+This crops a lot of the screen border and uses the full HDMI wide-screen width.
+This affects the aspect ratio of the characters.
+It works out the best for the 8032 lower-case screen.
+Unfortunately the non-crtc screens get unreasonably stretched wide.

 ROMMAKER
 --------
 MegaPET ROM files are 32 KB which cover addresses $8000-$FFFF.
 The first 4 KB, $8000-$8FFF aren't actually used (this is screen memory area) but this is simpler for the implementation.
 The range $E800-$E8FF also isn't used since this is where the I/O chips are addressed.